Royal cinclodes: Feeding

 The royal cinclodes mostly feeds on invertebrates but also occasionally includes seeds and small vertebrates like frogs in its diet.
 It forages singly or in pairs, probing and digging for prey in among mossy rocks, in decaying wood, and in boggy areas.
 It occasionally also gleans its prey from surfaces.

 Breeding

 The royal cinclodes' breeding season is thought to begin in December.
 One known nest was in a cavity behind a cleft in a cliff; it contained two nestlings that were fed by both parents.
 Nothing else is known about its breeding biology.

 Vocalization

 The royal cinclodes' song is "a very loud trill".

 Status

-The IUCN originally assessed the royal cinclodes in 1988 as Threatened but since 1994 has rated it Critically Endangered.
-It has a very small and fragmented range and an estimated population of between 50 and 250 mature individuals that is believed to be decreasing.
-"The main threats are the uncontrolled use of fire and heavy grazing, which combine to cause the degradation and loss of understorey moss cover, and prevent Polylepis regeneration...Cutting for timber, firewood and charcoal is locally destructive."
+The IUCN originally assessed the royal cinclodes in 1988 as Threatened, and from 1994 – 2025 as Critically Endangered.
+It is currently considered to be Endangered.
+It has a very small and fragmented range and an estimated population of between 200 – 500 mature individuals that is believed to be decreasing.
+It is primarily threatened by habitat degradation caused by deforestation and overgrazing associated with agriculture.
 It occurs in three nominally protected areas that nevertheless "are vulnerable to grazing and burning".
 Climate change may also pose a threat.